cepthomas/LuaBagOfTricks/README.md

 - `lua54` folder contains Lua reference for integration in other Lua projects.
 64 bit Lua 5.4.2 from https://luabinaries.sourceforge.net/download.html.

+ - 'csrc' folder contains some lua utilities implemented in C. Mainly useful for other Lua components (e.g. LuaInterop).

 # Libraries

 - `lbot_utils.lua` - odds and ends for tables, math, etc.